jrs-innovation-center/art-api-exam/README.md

 #### 6. Start the API

-  Run `yarn start` in your terminal to start the api.
+  Run `yarn start` in your terminal to start the api on the **SQL** server.
 The api will start on port 4000 by default.

+  Run `yarn start-couch` in your terminal to start the api on the **pouchdb** server.
+The api wil star on port 4000 by default.

   *Note- you can view all run scripts in *package.json**